Updated: August 24, 2023

 8. I’d rather invest than save money.

-When the stock market goes down and you suddenly need money, you’ll then be forced to sell at a loss.
-I’ve seen this happen too often on people who invest without building an emergency fund first.
+When the stock market goes down, and you suddenly need money, you’ll then be forced to sell at a loss.
+I’ve seen this happen too often to people who invest without building an emergency fund first.

 9. I’ll just worry about the money when an emergency happens.

 This is the worst mistake.
 It’s like driving a car without wearing a seatbelt and saying that you’ll just worry about how you’ll get to the hospital when you run into an accident.

 Financial emergencies can happen at any time, and it happens to everyone.
 So start saving money and build your emergency fund.
 I guarantee it’s a decision you’ll never regret.

 What to do next: Click here to subscribe to our FREE newsletter.